bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 component with the attribute ``startMethod``.
 If you do not define the start method, then a default start method will be used.
 Parameters of the start method can be defined by adding them as named attributes.
-Parameters are mapped by name, i.e. an attribute of the tag will be mapped to the start method parameter with the same name.
+Parameters are mapped by name, i.e., an attribute of the tag will be mapped to the start method parameter with the same name.
 You can set the component attributes that you defined in the interface of the component by simply adding them as attributes of the tag, too.